 You can dress up, or you can dress down for the TSO (I like to dress up a bit and make an occasion out of it!).
 Performances may also take place at Koerner Hall and the George Weston Recital Hall.

-Hot tip: if you’re between the ages of 15-35, you should check out the Tsoundcheck program for discounted $16 tickets.
+Hot tip: if you’re between the ages of 15-35, you should check out the Tsoundcheck program for discounted tickets under $20.